raisajidali786/SampleRecyclerView/README.md

 # SampleRecyclerView
-Implement Recyclerview in android using Kotlin.
+Sample android application to demostrat how to implement Recyclerview in android using Kotlin.